 Gamma modifies how analog stick input is translated across the range of steering.
-Zero means linear translation of input, so if you move the stick by 10%, the game will steer by 10% of the full steering range.
+Zero means linear translation of input, so if you move the stick by 10% of its range, the game will steer by 10% of the full steering range.
 However, this makes it very difficult to make fine steering adjustments.
 Higher settings means you get an accelerating translation of input so that the game steers less for small inputs, but steers more the farther you tilt the analog stick.
 This setting is absolutely vital for stable handling.
 However, do not set this too high or else steering will get more abrupt for sharper turns because the steering range gets compressed near the edge of the stick.
-I suggest a setting of 2.4.
+I suggest a setting of 2.3.

-At high speed, small amounts of steering will result in a large amount of turning because the car's turning sensitivity is tied to how fast the wheels spin to move the car in the direction you steer.
+At high speed, small amounts of steering will result in a large amount of turning because the car's turning is tied to how fast the wheels spin to move the car in the direction you steer.
 Speed sensitivity dynamically lowers steering speed the faster you go with the goal of making you less prone to accidentally steering too much at high speed.
 Higher settings mean more slow down, while zero means you get the same steering at low speed as high speed.
 I recommend setting this to zero to ensure consistent input.
 With a good gamma and skillful control of the stick, you do not really need this as it makes input inconsistent.

 When you connect a large gear and small gear together, rotating the large gear will cause the small gear to spin faster than the large gear without any additional energy added to the system.
 In exchange for this faster rotation speed, a small gear cannot deliver as much torque, which is rotational force to accelerate something that spins, such as a wheel.
 A large gear uses its mass to provide more torque to make a wheel spin from rest, but it cannot spin as fast as a small gear, so a transmission system takes advantage of this behaviour to allow a vehicle to reach higher speeds.